 Timeline of the Alan Day Community Garden

-In 2008 when Alan Day left the 2.8 acre property at 26 Whitman Street to his daughters, they and their mother, wanted to honor him by dedicating this land as a green space in the town of Norway.
-In order to best serve the community, they chose to let the community decide the purpose for the land.
-Throughout 2008 and 2009 eight community meetings were held with over 100 participants.
-During this process, a map of the future community garden was produced, a mission statement was created and work committees were formed.
-Engaging the community was a high priority.
-Between 2009 and 2010 volunteer committees started the process of cleaning up the property and building garden beds.
+In 2008 when Alan Day left the 2.9 acre property at 26 Whitman Street to his daughters, they and their mother, wanted to honor him by dedicating this land as a green space in the town of Norway.
+In order to best serve the community, they chose to engage the community in deciding the purpose for the land.

 2011 An Environmental Site Assessment was performed.
 A Memo of Understanding plan was signed for the land to be purchased over time by the non-profit.
 Senior projects were active at the ADCG and more gardeners grew produce on rented plots.
-The Garden Coordinator created a website.
-Non-profit status was a awarded as the Oxford Hills Community Gardens doing business as the Alan Day Community Garden in case other community gardens wanted to spring up in the area.
+A website was created.
+Non-profit status was a awarded as the Oxford Hills Community Gardens doing business as the Alan Day Community Garden.

-2013 Youth Leadership Program (YLP) was developed and offered stipends to students.
+2013 The Youth Leadership Program (YLP) was developed.
 1st Annual Light the Garden party fundraiser was held.
-The barn roof was replaced and a tool shed built by a local service club.
+The barn roof was replaced and a tool shed built by the Rotary club.

-2015 A YLP coordinator was hired and the outdoor pavilion was built.
+2015 Meryl Kelly was hired as YLP coordinator and the outdoor pavilion was built.
 1st Annual Organic Seed Sale was held.
-The Food Forest started with funding by a grant.
-Free summer meals were provided at the ADCG.
-Garden club for the middle school was started.
-Community members accepted to do community service in collaboration with Norway General Assistance and the judicial system.
+The Food Forest was started with funding by a grant from Harvard Pilgrim.

 2017 A Sponsorship program with businesses to fund the Youth Leadership Program was developed.
-The ADCG was chosen for the work of addressing obesity and reducing isolation, disconnection and not feeling valued through the gardens programs with a support grant for the YLP to set up raised beds at local Early Learning Centers and create a YLP video.
+The ADCG was chosen by the Oxford County Wellness Collaborative for the work of addressing obesity and reducing isolation, disconnection and not feeling valued through the gardens programs with a support grant for the YLP to set up raised beds at local Early Learning Centers and create a YLP video.